Skip to Navigation Skip to Content

 A study that was released in 2019 revealed how the Facebook algorithm could skew the delivery of ads for employment and housing opportunities “along gender and racial lines”, which in turn violates antidiscrimination laws.

-Even if an advertiser didn’t intend to exclude certain ethnic groups, experiments conducted by the researches involved in the study indicated that the Facebook algorithm would optimise the ad in a way that reduced its exposure to one demographic while increasing it for another.
+Even if an advertiser didn’t intend to exclude certain ethnic groups, experiments conducted by the researches involved in the study indicated that the Facebook algorithm would optimize the ad in a way that reduced its exposure to one demographic while increasing it for another.

 3. Creating filter bubbles